-7.4 Significant, Unavoidable Adverse Impacts
+4.4 Significant, Unavoidable Adverse Impacts

-After implementation of mitigation measures, each alternative is expected to result in significant, unavoidable adverse impacts on transportation operations.
+After implementation of mitigation measures, each alternative is expected to result in significant, unavoidable adverse impacts on transportation.

-Future jobs and housing growth will result in increased traffic volumes.
-Under both alternatives, the City would have established levels of service that would be met with proposed transportation improvements and programs.
+Future jobs and housing growth under each alternative will result in increased traffic volumes.
+Under both alternatives, the City would have established levels of service standards that would be met with proposed transportation improvements and programs.
 Greater mobility through bicycling and walking is anticipated to be achieved with the proposed non-motorized plan, under the Proposed Action.
-Although congestion can be addressed through the mitigation measures presented in Section 7.3, the increase in auto traffic itself is considered a significant unavoidable adverse impact.
+Although congestion under the Proposed Action could be addressed through the mitigation measures presented in Section 4.3, the increase in auto traffic itself is considered a significant unavoidable adverse impact under the Proposed Action.
+Under the No Action Alternative, a significant unavoidable adverse impact would occur because pedestrian and bicycle LOS standards would not be met.
+CHAPTER 4.
+TRANSPORTATION